 Substance use health and harm reduction

-While not using substances altogether has the lowest risk, if you are using drugs, you can make a plan to reduce possible harms.
+Not using substances altogether has the lowest risk.
+If you are using drugs, you can make a plan to reduce possible harms.

 Fentanyl test strips

-• AMS Resource Groups Lobby on the second floor in the AMS Nest beside the Hatch Art Gallery on the resource table upon entry
+• AMS Resource Groups Lobby, second floor beside the Hatch Art Gallery, on the resource table upon entry

-• The Sexual Assault Support Centre (SASC), Room 3130, on the third floor of the AMS Nest, on the resource table outside the centre
+• The AMS Sexual Assault Support Centre (SASC), Room 3130, on the resource table outside the Centre

 • The UBC Wellness Centre resource table, room 1400 in the UBC Life Building